y0usef-2E/lehm/DESIGN.md

 - errors as values, panic when needed;
 - support for runtime reflection.

-# Implementation Details: How You Want Things Done
+# Implementation Details: How You Want Things Done:
+- compile to x64 (primarily);
+- afterwards, implement portable register-based VM.

 # Syntax and Grammar (Specifics)